oferwald/transposh/readme.txt

 This version allows sorting of languages within the widget

 == Changelog ==
+= 2010/08/01 - 0.6.1 =
+ * Makes themes that support RTL actually use that support
+ * Deeper integration with buddypress, support activity stream
+ * Fix for ms translate and non latin characters
+ * Fix rewrite urls and url translation issue when using custom structure (eg. when suffixed with .html) (thanks [claudio](http://www.kurageart.eu))
-= 2010/07/29 - 0.6.0 =
+ * Auto translation will not work in edit mode if auto translation is set to off = 2010/07/29 - 0.6.0 =
  * Support batch translate which makes translations faster
  * No longer needs to load extra scripts for translations resulting in faster page loads